eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

   without overlap.
    - this is highly recommended when using connection mode to define connections among bidirectional tracks as it's otherwise hard to distinguish the affected edges
    - the pre-defined gui setting scheme 'rail' automatically activates the *spread ...* setting.
+   - the *spread bidirectinal railways* setting only takes effect after network geometries have been computed for the first time (i.e. after pressing F5)
 - To find (and highlight) all bidirectional tracks, use [attribute selection](../Netedit/editModesCommon.md#match_attribute) and search for attribute *bidi* with a value of *1*